kaidez/javascript-prototype-screencast/scripts/01-script.md

 So for example: in this screencast, I'll be creating a function that represents the blueprint of a house (and as a reminder: a function is also an object).
 That blueprint function will contain properties that describe things like how many bedrooms and bathrooms the house has, and a few methods, like, there will be a method that displays all the house information on a web page.

-These properties and methods will live inside our function's prototype property.
+These properties and methods will live inside the function's prototype property.
 And the great thing about this is, it allows us to simulate classical inheritance in JavaScript.